repayright/stack/sdks/go/docs/ledger/README.md

 ## ListTransactions

-List transactions from a ledger, sorted by txid in descending order.
+List transactions from a ledger, sorted by id in descending order.

 ### Example Usage